streamnsight/opengl-gpgpu/README.md

 # GPU Computing in the browser with OpenGL

+Code for the presentation at the Santa Cruz Javascript Meetup (2017-08-24)

-These are a few example of GPU computing.
+These are a few example of GPU computing:

-- Simple math operations: time2 multiplies every element of a matrix by 2
+- Simple math operations: time2 multiplies every element of a matrix by 2, compares to CPU and look at performance.
+Try it with various mathematical operations to see when GPU shines.

+- Waving flag: 2 versions, processing on GPU and rendering with canvas, or rendering with GPU

-- Mandelbrot
+- Mandelbrot Set

-- Mandelbulb
+- Mandelbulb Set: a 3D version of the Mandelbrot set

 Althought not technically GPU computing as Mandelbrot sets require no input, the technique is similar and shows how to render in the canvas directly, as well as the power of the method for such applications.